semaphoreci/docs/language-java_5bdc413b2c7d3a01757aba83.md

             - java --version
 </code></pre>

-## Dependency Caching
+## Dependency caching

-Assuming you're using Maven, then it's possible to cache dependencies.
+Assuming you're using Maven, it's possible to cache dependencies.
 You may also cache compiled code and tests as well.
-The extract implementation varies depending on your tools.
-You'll need on block to download all dependencies and compile the code.
-Then use the cache in subsequent blocks.
+The exact implementation varies depending on your tools.

-<pre><code class="language-yaml">
+In the following configuration example, we download dependencies, compile code and warm the cache in the first block, then use the cache in subsequent blocks.

-version: v1.0
+<pre><code class="language-yaml">version: v1.0
 name: Java & Maven Example
 agent:
   machine: